8483/notes/topics/electricity.md

 A battery is not a supplier of "current electricity," it instead supplies voltage, and various currents are drawn by placing various resistances between the battery leads.

-power is NOT a substance-like entity which can flow.
+Power is NOT a substance-like entity which can flow.
 Power is actually a flow of a substance.
 "Power" means energy-current.
 Energy can flow, and its rate of flow is called power.

-electric energy is NOT made of small particles called electrons.
+Electric energy is NOT made of small particles called electrons.
 Actually, the fundamental unit of electrical energy is the photon, not the electron, since electrical energy is electromagnetic field/wave energy.

 Energy DOES NOT flow up one wire, through the appliance, then back down the other wire.
 Energy actually flows up both wires, dives into the appliance, and is converted to other types of energy (heat, motion, etc.)

-electric companies DON’T sell electrons.
+Electric companies DON’T sell electrons.
 They actually sell 60Hz "radio waves", and only use the columns of electrons in the wires to transmit the waves to the end users.

-energy DOESN’T flows inside of wires.
+Energy DOESN’T flows inside of wires.
 Electrical energy is actually electromagnetic fields.
 It exists as the voltage field and magnetic field which surround the wires.
 Electrical energy flows as a "tube" which encloses a pair of wires and exists only outside the metal.

 individual electrons in wires DON’T carry energy along with them as they flow.
 The situation is really like that with sound: the energy moves as waves through a population of particles.